 Information on Day Care and Schools

-There are several day care centers for pre-school aged children on or near the UT Southwestern Medical Center campus.
-However, you should be aware that there is a long waiting list for these so if interested be sure to add your child to the waiting list as soon as you know you are coming to UT Southwestern.
+There are several day care centers for preschool-age children on or near the UT Southwestern Medical Center campus.
+However, there is a long waiting list for these so if interested be sure to add your child to the waiting list as soon as you know you are coming to UT Southwestern.

 UT Southwestern – UTD Callier Child Development Program